woman doing meditation

 GABA has a positive effect on sleep quality, anxiety, and stress [2], it protects the brain and decreases blood pressure [3], improves memory as well as other cognitive functions [4].

-In this article, we are going to focus on 7 ways to naturally increase GABA in the brain, including some cool tech and one awesome orange troche!
+In this article, we are going to focus on 7 ways to naturally increase GABA in the brain, including cool tech and some awesomely therapeutic orange and lavender troches!

-Meditation improves attention, cognitive performance, and emotional regulation by increasing activation of the prefrontal cortex and stimulating the reticular nucleus of the thalamus, which is involved in the production and release of GABA [5].
+Meditation improves attention, cognitive performance, and emotional regulation by increasing activation of the prefrontal cortex and stimulating the reticular nucleus of the thalamus, which is involved in GABA production and release [5].

 The type of meditation is entirely your choice!
 It can be mindfulness, loving-kindness, transcendental, or vipassana meditation; guided or unguided; using an app, music, or just in silence.
 Even walking or standing meditation will do the trick.
 Regardless of the type of meditation, the one that will give you the most benefits is the one that you will actually do.
 If you want to learn more about meditation and GABA, don’t miss this article.